IvannaGotsova/OnlineShop/README.md

 Overview:
 OnlineShop is an app which offers the best quality goods for you.

-To get started with our website, simply visit our site.
+To get started with our app, simply visit our site.